tahoe-lafs/tahoe-lafs/docs/about.rst

 doesn't require you to perform a manual pre-encryption step or cumbersome key management.
-(After all, having to do cumbersome manual operations when storing or accessing your data would nullify one of the primary benefits of using cloud storage in the first place—convenience.)
+(After all, having to do cumbersome manual operations when storing or accessing your data would nullify one of the primary benefits of using cloud storage in the first place: convenience.)

 Here's how it works: